 So, here goes – here are my top ten games to bring on holidays for 9-12 year olds.

-Although the box is quite big the contents are light, so it would be easy to transfer the contents into a smaller bag for travelling with.
-Your child will spend hours making friendship bracelets, which they can then bring home as gifts for their friends or family.
+This lovely box has enough to keep your child busy making friendship bracelets, which they can then bring home as gifts for their friends or family.

 Card Games are great for evenings in or wet days in a caravan.
 This one features characters from Roald Dahl’s book Matilda and is aimed for children and adults aged 6+